Phase Plane Widget¶

 - Click on the phase plane to set initial conditions and watch the trajectory evolve

-- Drag parameter sliders to see nullclines, fixed points, and vector fields update in real time
+- Drag parameter sliders to see nullclines, fixed points, and vector fields update instantly

 - Run parameter sweeps to detect bifurcations — fixed points, limit cycles, and bistability appear automatically